Insurance Health Insurance

 While health insurance is becoming an in-demand benefit even for part-time jobs, it is not a benefit that is required for part-time workers.
 When it is offered, it must at least meet the requirements outlined in the Affordable Care Act.
 And even though more part-time jobs with health insurance exist, it can still take some legwork to track them down.

 If you need a part-time job to help you get health insurance, we've got you covered.
-We tracked down a dozen major employers that extend medical plans and some other truly great benefits to their part-time staff to assist you with your job search.
+We tracked down over a dozen major employers that extend medical plans and some other truly great benefits to their part-time staff to assist you with your job search.
 These are some of the best jobs that offer benefits for part-time work.

 1. Starbucks

 Part-time employees become eligible for health insurance after clocking 240 work hours over the course of three consecutive months (an average of 20 hours per week).
 They must keep up this average to maintain eligibility for health insurance.
-Starbucks’ health coverage offerings include medical, dental, and vision plans.
+Starbucks’ health coverage offerings include medical, dental and vision plans.

 Starbucks offers other valuable benefits to part-time employees, too.
 Its “College Achievement Plan” pays for 100% of tuition at Arizona State University’s online bachelor’s degree programs.
 Starbucks also has retirement benefits and a stock purchase program.
 It offers a generous 401k program that matches 100% of the first 5% of pay contributed, and fully vests immediately.
 Last but not least, Starbucks offers competitive paid time off that includes vacation time and sick leave.
 Turns out coffee isn't the only benefit to being a barista!